San Francisco Airport (SFO) Guide

 Picking Up and Dropping Off Passengers

-The airport offers several options for picking up and dropping off passengers.
+San Francisco International Airport offers several options for picking up and dropping off passengers.
 Curbside parking is available at all terminals, but it is restricted to active loading and unloading only.
 Drivers must stay with their vehicles at all times and are not allowed to leave them unattended.
 Violators may be subject to fines or towing.

 If you need to wait for your arriving passenger, the airport also offers cell-phone waiting areas.
 These areas are designated parking spots where drivers can wait for their passengers to arrive and call them when they are ready to be picked up.
 The waiting areas are free of charge and are located near each terminal.
 Once your passenger has arrived, you can proceed to the curbside for pick-up.